 As very new members we were greatly impressed by the ability shown within the Association, and as a merchant member of the Conference i would consider the general standard to have been high in content and well suited to our needs.
 The inclusion of members already well versed on financial matters does not detract from the general benefits of their presence since they provoke discussion in areas not immediately seen from the merchandise side.
 They expressed similar thoughts in suggesting the benefits which would accrue to them on a merchandise type course and ny own view is that no serious problem is involved here until far greater specialisation becomes possible.

-Philip Suter noted "David Evans in Swansea was a member of the ISA - Independent Stores Association like Suters Ltd and part of the arrangement was visits and meetings at other member stores.
-In the spring of 1978 Philip and his brother Robert went to Swansea for such a visit.
+Philip Suter noted "David Evans in Swansea" was a member of the AIS - Associated Independent Stores like Suters Ltd and part of the arrangement was visits and meetings at other member stores.
+In April of 1978 Philip and his brother Robert went to Swansea for such a visit.
 At that time negotiations were nearly completed with Owen Owen, however everything was confidential and so outwardly we had to show that business was normal, they too were in the process of selling."
-See More Information about David Evans Here

 To compete with the buying power of the larger retail groups developing, many of these family stores had joined a buying and marketing group like the ISA -Independent Stores Association with the Czarina brand name.A large range of products throughout the stores had the Czarina brand label on them.
-This organisation was later to become Associated Independent Stores - AIS and there are still many family run department stores who are part of it.
+By this time the organisation was known as Associated Independent Stores - AIS and there are still many family run department stores who are part of it.
 The Czarina logo was also used on advertising, bags and the back of sales bills.

 Source of images, unless otherwise stated - Suter family archives